ankitm27/google-authenticator-and-google-capacha-frontend/README.md

 # koinok_frontend

 Basically the project is based on given assignment.
-In this project I tried to fullfill all frontend requirement of assigment.
+In this project I tried to fullfill all the frontend requirement of the assigment.

-AngularJS is used to developed all the assignment.
+AngularJS is used to develop the frontend.

 In this project basically user can create their account in the portal and can genearte the ether wallet in the system.
 Two factor authentication is added with google authenticator.